YogaYoga-222/logistic_regression/README.md

 - `logistic_regression_spam_detection.py`: Spam vs. ham message classification
 - `binary_pass_prediction.py`: Predict if a student passes based on study hours
 - `binary_employee_attrition.py`: Predict if an employee will leave the company
 - `binary_purchase_prediction.py`: Predict if a person will purchase a product
+- `binary_introvert_vs_extrovert.py`: Predict if a person is introvert or extrovert based on personality traits

 ---